Did you always want to be an artist?

 I draw inspiration from a lot of things but particularly from my own childhood experiences, from weird dreams, folklore, or sometimes I make up stories for random characters I drew on the spot.
-Generally, inspiration can come to you randomly, but if you're feeling stuck I highly recommend reading things that really interest you (for me it's folklore, scary tales, coming of age stories, etc.).
+And sometimes, my characters are based on people I know and inspire me.

 What tools do you use to make comics?

 So I use different tools depending on the project I'm working on or the mood I'm trying to convey through my work.
 When I color and ink, sometimes I use watercolors (Pelikan brand) for a more whimsical vibe, or I ink with a nib (using Winsor & Newton Black India Ink) for more textural look, or I color digitally (with Photoshop) for vibrant colors.
 And sometimes I combine all my techniques, it all depends on what I'm in the mood for!

 But before I ink and color, lately I've been thumbnailing and pencil my pages traditionally on computer paper with a 2h or HB pencil.